leonp/leonp.github.io/blog/web/_posts/2016-07-23-jekyll-events-static-site-libraries.md

 layout: default
 title: Coding one off and recurrent events in Jekyll
 category: web
+article: true
+excerpt: How do you make events appear and disappear at the right time on a static website, while linking them to specific locations?
+This article contains a detailed explanation.
 ---

 Suffolk Libraries puts on thousands of events and activities over a year, ranging from regular song and rhyme sessions for babies to one off Raspberry Jams, gigs and author talks.
 (Didn't know that?
 Libraries don't just lend books, you know&hellip;)